 Flashbacks and hallucinations

-Intense anxiety whenever you hear about
+Intense anxiety whenever you hear about a similar event

 Avoidance of any feelings or thoughts concerning the death